-The Pompeii archaeological site stretches over 160 acres so you’re never going to see it all in a day, but it’s enough time to see the highlights.
-It’s a good idea to get a guide or audioguide – hearing the stories of life in Pompeii really helps bring the ruins to life.
+The Pompeii archaeological site stretches over 160 acres so you’ll never see it all in a day, but it’s enough time to see the highlights.
+It’s a good idea to get a guide or audio guide – hearing the stories of life in Pompeii really helps bring these extraordinary ruins to life.

 The Herculaneum archaeological site is a lot smaller than Pompeii, but it was a richer town so its buildings are larger and more ornate, with mosaics, statues and frescoes.
-Its smaller size means you can really soak up the details rather than having to rush around to see everything.
+Its smaller size means you can soak up the details rather than rushing around to see everything.

 Read more: The ghost city of Herculaneum